VirtualFlyBrain/VFB_2/specs/functional_specs.md

 The key colours will provided from a standard colour list in selection order (enables some user choice through order) with an option to change the used list in this window.

-Discussion: providing a fix list resolves many issues but we should provide a few colour options to enable for prefernce and colour blindness etc. Lab spaced as well as standard plot (matlab, etc.) standard colours (jet, hot, hsv, etc.) are available but we do need a colour blindness appropriate option (needs investigation).
+Discussion: providing a fix list resolves many issues but we should provide a few colour options to enable for preference and colour blindness etc. Lab spaced as well as standard plot (matlab, etc.) standard colours (jet, hot, hsv, etc.) are available but we do need a colour blindness appropriate option (needs investigation).

 #### Specs or interaction with trees